| Previous Page | Next Page | Index

 Circa 1 Jan 1817, at Portsmouth.
 The peace establishment/complement reduced to 65.

-Portsmouth 2 Sep 1818 Arrived from a cruise.
+2 Sep 1818 arrived Portsmouth from a cruise.

-Portsmouth 5 Sep 1819 Arrived from a cruise and has since come into harbour to refit.
+5 Sep 1819 arrived Portsmouth from a cruise and has since come into harbour to refit.

 St Helena 14 Jun 1820 Lying at that Island.

-Portsmouth 5 Oct 1821 Sailed to cruise off Weymouth where Lieut.
+5 Oct 1821 departed Portsmouth to cruise off Weymouth where Lieut.
 White of the Preventive service has seized 82 casks of spirits, and a cask of tea,; and Lieut.
 Sparks creeped up 43 tubs off Portland.

 Jul 1830 Portsmouth.